skeeto/skeeto.github.com/_posts/2019-02-24-The-CPython-Bytecode-Compiler-is-Dumb.markdown

 [The Zen of Python][zen] says there should "only one obvious way to do it," but in practice there's a lot of room for expression.
-Given multiple ways to express the same algorithm or idea, I tend to prefer the one that compiles to the most efficient bytecode.
+Given multiple ways to express the same algorithm or idea, I tend to prefer the one that compiles to the more efficient bytecode.

 Fortunately CPython, the main and most widely used implementation of Python, is very transparent about its bytecode.
 It's easy to inspect